Last updated: July 18, 2025

 Yes, there are Leatherback Turtles off British Columbia’s coast!

-In fact, the cold ocean off BC is extremely important to this endangered sea turtle species.
+In fact, the cold ocean off BC is extremely important to this endangered sea turtle species and they are protected as an endangered species under Canada’s Species at Risk Act.
 Leatherbacks migrate all the way from Indonesian to feed on the jellyfish here.

 See our two-minute animation below about the presence of these endangered awe-inspiring giants and how we can all help their survival.